saoun/ProjectZebra/day4_javascript_intro/readme.md

 - What is...
 Javascript?
     -  programming language that can alter HTML elements and allow websites to be more interactive.
+- ES5 vs ES6 (Javascript versions)
+- what is jQuery (Javascript Library)
 - Data types
     + Strings
     + Numbers